-Redundant means a position that has been identified as surplus to requirements or where a redeployed position has not been attained.
+Redundant means a position that has been identified as surplus to requirements or salary contained in this Agreement.

-Wages means the employee's classified wages pursuant to the Award and the wages contained in this Agreement.

-Self Organised Work Team means an efficient and market competitive business unit, where the allocation of funds to the unit are for specific projects.
+Salary means the employee's classified salary pursuant to the Award and the allocation of funds to the unit are for specific projects.
 These self organised work teams will operate with clear specifications and guidelines focused on service delivery.